 Fabric finishes are crucial to the production of textiles.
 Used to increase a fabric’s performance or raise its aesthetic value, finishes can change a fabric’s utility, texture, and color.

 Added after the initial construction of the textile is knit, called greige, finishing is the final part of production that allows companies to tailor a textile for a specific application.
 Once the finish is applied, it can drastically change the greige fabric’s properties.

-Before we talk about the finishing and treatment processes, we need to make sure the construction of the fabric meets all requirements.
+Before we talk about the fabric finishing and treatment processes, we need to make sure the construction of the fabric meets all requirements.
 This may include stretch, breathability, density, weight, stability, and, first and foremost, yarn selection.
-Once the fabric comes off the machine, several finishing processes can be employed.
+Once the fabric comes off the machine, several finishing techniques can be employed.